friedrichg/tomcat4-manager-connectors/README.md

 tomcat4-manager-connectors
 ==========================

-Shows processosrs stats in Connectors in tomcat 4.0.6 using java 1.3
+Shows processors stats in connectors in tomcat 4.0.6 manager using java 1.3

 To use the class: